Cracking India: Summary

-This novel is generally referred to as a story about the Partition of India – hence the title – but its original title was "Ice-Candy-Man" which allows for broader interpretation of the story.
+This novel is generally referred to as a story about the Partition of India – hence the title – but its original title was "Ice-Candy-Man," which allows for a broader interpretation of the story.
 The plot involves Lenny, a 4-year-old Parsee girl who recounts her childhood memories after she is struck by polio in her infancy.
 She spends most of her time with her ayah Shanta, an 18-year-old Hindu girl from Amritsar.
-Their relationship is the main narrative because Lenny spends a lot of time with her Ayah and she learns a lot about adult relationships from being with the voluptuous nanny and her very diverse group of admirers.
+Their relationship is the main narrative because Lenny spends a lot of time with her ayah and she learns a lot about adult relationships from being with the voluptuous nanny and her very diverse group of admirers.

 Sexual awakening is a major theme of the book but so is communal identity as the story takes place between 1943 and 1948 when India gained independence but was split into two countries.
 Ayah's admirers are a cross section of the Lahore residents before Partition.
-Lenny has a lot of female relatives and this novel has a plethora of characters, but Ayah is the one she is most intimate with.
-Partition does not really affect Lenny until, during the chaos of 1947, she accidentally betrays Ayah's presence in the house and Ayah is carried off by an angry Muslim mob.
+Lenny has a lot of female relatives and this novel has a plethora of characters, but ayah is the one she is most intimate with.
+Partition does not really affect Lenny until, during the chaos of 1947, she accidentally betrays ayah's presence in the house and ayah is carried off by an angry Muslim mob.

 The tone of the novel, written almost completely in the present tense, is rather caustic and remote much like the relationship between the children and their parents.
 This distance is enforced by the fact that in a couple of passages the writer reveals that she conjured up this little girl and her memories 40 years after they happened.
 The consistent use of the present tense makes the memories extra vivid but the insights, the language and the humor are not always those of a little girl.